yldm-tech/pnpm-catalog-updates/README.md

 - **Catalog Focused**: Specialized for pnpm catalog dependency management
 - **Interactive Mode**: Choose which dependencies to update with an intuitive interface
+- **AI-Powered Analysis**: Intelligent update recommendations using Claude, Gemini, or Codex CLI tools with automatic fallback to rule-based analysis
 - **Impact Analysis**: Understand which packages will be affected by catalog changes
 - **Safe Updates**: Dry-run mode and backup options for safe dependency updates